If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 Are dips better than pushups?

 Pushups and dips are great exercises for increasing strength, mobility, and muscular hypertrophy; however, they are not comparable.
 Both are good.
-Pushups work more chest while dips engage more tricep muscles, and a combination of both helps build a muscular and solid upper body, especially pecs and tris.
+Pushups work more chest while dips engage more tricep muscles, and a combination of both helps build a muscular and solid upper body, especially pecs and triceps.

 References